Hiking Mount Langley - California 14er 2024 Trail Guide

 Camping the Night Before Your Hike - If you want to spend the night at the trailhead before your hike you can camp at the Cottonwood Lakes Trailhead Campground in the Horseshoe Meadow Recreation Area.

-This campground is walk-in only and has about 13 sites for $6 a night.
-It is a self-register system and sites include bear boxes, tent pads, fire pits, toil facilities and tent pad locations.
-There is also water on site.
+This campground is walk-in only and has about 13 sites for $10 a night (with a one night limit).
+It is a self-register system and sites include bear boxes, tent pads, fire pits, and toilet facilities.
+There is typically water on site, but sometimes it isn’t working, so you should be prepared to bring your own.

 8. ITINERARY FOR HIKING MOUNT LANGLEY